malcolmkiano/swahili/README.md

 # Swahili

-A new programming language with semantics borrowed from the Swahili language to help teach programming concepts to swahili speaking students.
+A new programming language with semantics borrowed from the Swahili language to help teach programming concepts to native Swahili-speaking students.

 ![Version 0.6.5](https://img.shields.io/badge/version-0.6.5-blue)
 [![Run on Repl.it](https://repl.it/badge/github/malcolmkiano/swahili)](https://repl.it/github/malcolmkiano/swahili)